Moskari/scx11scanner/README.md

 ## Installation

-Tested only with Python 3.5 (Windows), but underlying PySerial module should also support Linux.
+Tested only with Python 3.5 (Windows), but underlying PySerial module should support linux also.

-`pip install <directory path where is setup.py>`
+`pip install <directory path to setup.py>`

 ## License